ogorbacheva/codeblocks-prettifier/README.md

 # Usage

-At first, install required libraries using `npm`.
+At first, install the required libraries using `npm`.
 Execute the following command in console (you must be in this project folder):

 ``` bash
 $ npm install